azarboon/cheat-sheet-aws/README.md

 Amazon MQ: Similar to SQS, but used for **existing applications that are being migrated** into AWS.
 It supports AMQP, STOMP, MQTT and WebSocket.

 Amazon Glue: ETL service.
-It requires significant coding efforts.
+It **requires significant coding efforts**.
 You can write transformed data in a compressed format.

 EMR: MapReduce, big data workloads such as Spark, Hive, Hadoop.
-EMR requires infra management and significant coding effort.
+EMR requires **infra management and significant coding effort**.

 ### Containers